Optimization of stochastic lossy transport networks and applications to power grids: Model description

-We remark that the affine control modeled via the load-sharing vector $\a$ is a simplification, especially when the controllable loads models energy storage.
+An affine control modeled using the load-sharing factors $\a \in \R^n$ is a clearly simplification, especially when the controllable loads models energy storage.
 Indeed, it does not incorporate many details, among which possible ramping constraints or the current state of charge.
 In our model such details are omitted on purpose to have a mathematically tractable optimization problem and to better identify the interplay between load uncertainty and storage operations.
-A further simplification we make is that we allow to choose $\a$ without invoking line limits, as we also do this for mathematical tractability, see Section~\ref{sec6} for further comments.
-Note that affine control is fairly common in power systems operations, see, e.g.,~\cite{BCH14}.
+A further simplification we make is that we allow to choose $\a$ without invoking line limits, as we also do this for mathematical tractability, but the extension we present in Section~\ref{newsec} accounts for these limits and several others.

+We remark that these assumptions on the stochastic fluctuations $\o$ and on the affine control of the deviations from the nominal setpoints are fairly common in power systems operations, see e.g.~\cite{BCH14,RoaldChertkov2016,Roald2017a}.